How to Fix: Chromecontinue Where You Left off Feature Not Working

 1. Chrome: Activate Continue Where You Left Off

-One of the first things to try when troubleshooting the Chrome Continue where you left off feature, is to make sure it’s actually activated.
+One of the first things to check when troubleshooting the Chrome Continue where you left off feature, is whether the feature is actually enabled.
 Here’s what to do:

 - Open Chrome.